Peakboard/peakboard-templates.github.io/_templates/Production_Single_Line_Overview/en.md

 ---
 layout: article
-title: Production Single Line Overview
+title: Overview of a Single Production Line
 description:
-  - This board gives an overview about the current is/target state of an order and displays the current OEE and a history how the OEE has developed.
-Replace the variables with your data sources and make it yours.
+  - In this template, a single production line is visualized with classical metrics, such as target/actual comparison and overall equipment effectiveness.
+This allows a quick and clear overview of the current status of the order as well as the development of the OEE.
 lang: en
 weight: 1000
 isDraft: false
 ref: Production_Single_Line_Overview
 category:
   - Production
+  - Serial Production
   - Car
-  - Mass production
+  - Warning
-  - OEE
+  - Error
 image: Production_Single_Line_Overview_EN.png
 download: Production_Single_Line_Overview_EN.pbmx
 overview_description: